typescript-course/typescript-from-scratch-workshop/lesson-09-tdd-discussion/LESSON.md

 If you have extra time, discuss this question:

 - Is this something you think you'll use moving forward?
 Why or why not?
+- Should TDD be used when teaching new languages and tools?